Pyrrha-Foundation/pyrrha-coin/INSTALL.md

 The Nexa wallet will limit your maximum fee you can add by default 10000 sat/byte, but if you prefer to set the value much lower you can with the `wallet.maxTxFee=<your max fee>` setting.
 Using this can protect you from accidentally sending very large fees, particularly if you are generating your own raw transactions.

+#### Instant Transactions

+When instant transactions is enabled the user can spend funds almost immediately upon receiving them in the wallet.
+There is a default five second delay to wait for potential double spend notifications but after that the user is free to spend their coins which are no yet confirmed on the blockchain.
+This feature also allows the user to do a "Child Pays for Parent" transaction, where an unconfirmed coin can be spent to oneself with a higher fee and thus get quicker inclusion in a block if desired.

+By default QT wallet users have instant transactions turned on whereas users running `nexad` will have it turned off by default.
+In order to turn on instant transactions you can add  `-wallet.instant=true` as one of your startup options.

 # Getting help